koreymacdougall/config_files/notes/cheatsheet.md

     - xrandr --output LVDS1 --brightness 0.3
     - note: doesn't reduce battery usage; mainly useful for external monitor

+# SFTP
+    - if trying to recursively put directory(ies), the dirs must already exist on target
+    - good to know for sftp management of web hosts
 # TAR
 ## list files in a tarball
     - -t